FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/05Peer/5_Task4.md

 |                            |    |
 |----------------------------| ----
 | **Goal**                   | Ensure proper traffic flow via FortiGate for North/South and East/West traffic from Application servers
 | **Task**                   | SSH to applications and run ping tests between local and remote servers.
-Configure FortiGae policies to allow the traffic
+Configure FortiGate policies to allow the traffic
 | **Verify task completion** | When complete, you should be able to ping between the application servers in different VPCs as well as ping the Remote Server from Application servers

-{{% notice info %}} Prior to starting this section, log into FortiGate 1 and ensure that you tured the remote IPsec tunnel back up.{{% /notice %}}
+{{% notice info %}} Prior to starting this section, log into FortiGate 1 and ensure that you turned the remote IPsec tunnel back up.{{% /notice %}}

 ## Verify traffic